I know it’s a short sample size, but O’Reilly can and should move quickly up this list.

 In 1980-81, Liut set a personal best by winning 33 games en route to a division title for the Blues.
-His performance between the pipes that year earned him an All-Star game appearance, a spot on the first All-Star team, a Pearson Award (awarded to the league MVP as voted by the players’ association) and he finished second in Hart Trophy voting to Wayne Gretzky.
+That year, his performance between the pipes earned him an All-Star game appearance, a spot on the first All-Star team, a Pearson Award (awarded to the league MVP as voted by the players’ association), and he finished second in Hart Trophy voting to Wayne Gretzky.

 Among Blues defensemen, he ranks second all-time in career goals, assists, points, and penalty minutes, and among all Blues players of any position, he ranks first in plus/minus.

 His best season, and one of the best seasons by a defenseman in NHL history, was in 1999-2000, when he scored a career-high 62 points, led the league in plus/minus (plus-52), and captained St. Louis to their best regular season in franchise history.